ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Added Old Box to the default AI blacklist.
 - Several cosmetic fixes.
 - Config mismatches are now automatically resolved (TILER2 NetConfig module).

-**3.1.0**

-- ADDED ITEMS: Pillaged Gold, Prescriptions, Safeguard Lantern, Old Box!
-- Pickup models now have dynamically generated name/description text instead of an unreadable blur.
-This can be disabled for performance on low-end systems.
-- Pickup models now also have a modified spin animation (so the new text stays still long enough to read).
-- Improved appearance of pickup models in general.
-- Lunar Equipment cards now look different from normal Equipment.
-- Fixed Snake Eyes not working in multiplayer, and not applying to enemies if in AffectAll mode.
-- Added a few failsafes to Boxing Gloves and Snowglobe, which were possibly conflicting with other mods.
-- Beating Embryo now exposes a Compat_Register method for stopping default proc behavior on modded equipments.